dbajuliano/Learning-Unity-Games/Text101/README.md

 # :ballot_box_with_check: Tests

-I have tested this project on Windows 10 x64 using Unity version 4.6.9 with sucess.
+I have tested on Android Studio using AVD for Nexus API 27 by Google Inc with success.

 # :hammer: Built With